What is hyperthyroidism?

 How long will my cat be in the hospital?

 Once admitted for therapy, your cat cannot be discharged until its radiation exposure rate is at or below the level determined by the state.
 Cats will remain in the hospital as little as one night and as long as 10 nights.
-The average stay is 2-3 nights.
+The average stay is 2-3 nights, however, once we examine your cat, we will be able to give you an estimate based on your cat's dosage.
 Cats having high thyroid levels or very large thyroid tumors usually require larger iodine doses and may have to stay in the hospital longer usually no longer than 5 days, including the day of admission and the day of discharge.

 cat does not do well away from home.
 What do you do to keep cats comfortable?

 As a feline-only facility, we are accustomed to